-Omega-6 fatty acids, which come from foods such as corn oil, beef and chicken) need not be eliminated from your diet; rather, you should aim to achieve a ratio of 4:1 or 1:1 omega-6 to omega-3.
-In order to attain this ratio, you might need to increase your omega-3 intake.
+The goal is not to cut omega 6 fatty acids (such as corn oil, beef, and chicken) completely from the diet, but to achieve a ratio of 4:1 or 1:1 omega 6 to omega 3.
+In order to attain this ratio you need to increase your omega 3 intake.

 You can buy flaxseed two different ways - whole seed or ground.
-Flaxseed is high in fiber, so by ingesting whole flaxseed you have increased your fiber intake, which is beneficial, but in order for the body to utilize omega-3 acids, flaxseed must be ground.
-Try adding flaxeed to sauces, oatmeal and yogurt.
+In order for the body to utilize the omega-3 fatty acids, flaxseed must be ground.
+If the flaxseed is not ground it passes straight through the body without being absorbed.
+Flaxseed is high in fiber, so by ingesting whole flaxseed you have increased your fiber intake, which is beneficial, but if you grind your flaxseed you will have the added benefit of increasing your omega-3 fatty acid intake and lowering cholesterol.

-Flaxeed oil supplements provide the omega-3 fatty acid known as ALA.
-ALA is not as effective as DHA and EPA at lowering cholesterol but still results in an improved ratio of omega-3 to omega-6.
+Provides the omega 3 fatty acid ALA in a simple supplement.
+Now, ALA is not as effective as DHA and EPA at lowering cholesterol, but still results in an improved ratio of omega 3 to omega 6.
+Again, may go rancid so refrigerate.

-Good sources of omega-3 fatty acids are walnuts, pumpkin seeds, Brazil nuts and sesame seeds.
-Nuts are high in calories, so watch your intake.
-If you gain weight, you're not doing your heart any favors!
+Especially walnuts, pumpkin seeds, Brazil nuts, and sesame seeds.
+Nuts are high calorie, so watch your intake.
+If you gain weight, you’re not doing your heart any favors